David L. Chandler

 David L. Chandler was a science writer for the Boston Globe for 20 years, and has also written for Nature, Wired, New Scientist, Smithsonian, Astronomy, Technology Review, the Atlantic, and many other publications.
-He is the author of “Life on Mars,” as well as portions of other books.
-He presently works for the MIT News Office as well as freelancing.
+He is the author of “Life on Mars” as well as portions of other books.
+He currently works for the MIT News Office and is also a freelance writer.

 New augmented reality systems provide medical students with a surgeon’s sight.

 Some babies are born with a rare condition known as esophageal atresia, in which part of the connection between the throat and stomach is missing or nonfunctional.
 While this was once untreatable and fatal, in recent years surgeons have developed a method using traction to